 Your partnership should be based on realistic expectations and a relationship built on honesty, trust, and good communication.
 Be clear about any areas where your product may run into challenges with a district.
 The administrator will appreciate your candor, and that you’re acting as a true partner.

 Ready to start building powerful relationships?
-If you’d like more strategies on reaching administrators, please reach out to us at email@example.com.
+If you’d like to develop an education marketing strategy to reaching administrators, please reach out to us at firstname.lastname@example.org.